XHaxton/rbx-asset-downloader/README.md

 If you're on Mac, you'll have to find a way to move the plugin script to your local roblox plugin path, sorry (not familiar with Macs) :(

+Since this does use Roblox's open cloud APIs, it's important that you get an API key from https://create.roblox.com with asset api permissions.

 # Credits
 ### rbxdl by Modnark (for inspiring me to make this, and giving me the proper assetType table)
 https://github.com/Modnark/rbxdl